La Alcaidesa: History

-Construction originally started in the 1990s.
+Construction of Alcaidesa originally started in the 1990s.
 La Alcaidesa Inmobiliaria (the Costain/Banesto joint venture company) owned the land and since that time a number of developers have completed further independent communities.
 The much-improved Spanish economy has provided new confidence among developers with a number of new builds under construction and other contractors lining up to break ground.
-There are a couple of hotels, one exclusively serves the German market (Aldiana).
-A small shop selling essentials opened in March 2011 and a pharmacy is on duty.
-There are two restaurants in the town square and a further all year-round beach bar providing seating inside and out and open throughout the day and evening serving a mixture of meat and fish dishes.
-A further mall has been constructed with a number of the units now occupied.